cipherproject/cipherproject.github.io/README.md

 **Cyberattack Impacts, Patient Harms & Emergency Response (CIPHER)** is an interactive platform for modelling clinical risks from healthcare cyberattacks.

-Check out the demo here: [https://thecipherplatform.github.io/](https://thecipherplatform.github.io/)
+Check out the demo version of the platform here: [https://thecipherplatform.github.io/](https://thecipherplatform.github.io/)

 ## About
 The <b>CIPHER project</b> was built to safeguard patient care during healthcare cyberattacks, by improving the way we model <b>C</b>yberattack <b>I</b>mpacts, <b>P</b>atient <b>H</b>arms and <b>E</b>mergency <b>R</b>esponse (CIPHER).
 On this page you'll find the key databases and resources that underpin the project, and the skeleton code for creating cyber-risk quantification models from these datasets.
 The project was created as part of the <a href="https://cyberhealth.ucsd.edu/research/current-projects/index.html">H3RP Programme</a> at UC San Diego</b> and published open-source under the CCB license so that academics globally can download these datasets and resources to create models that are tailored to their local hospital context and patient population.
 We welcome healthcare practitoners to examine the safety incidents likely to occur during IT downtime in their hospital, and encourage specialists to look at the risks specific to their populations which can be done by filtering the datasets by clinical domain.

-[More details]

-The full codebase with advanced functinality (filters, maps, clinical impact modelling) is available here: www.thecipherplatform.com
+The full models with advanced functionality (filters, maps, NLP search) is available here: www.thecipherplatform.com

 ## Quick Start